raffaelespazzoli/helium/readme.md

 http://yugbyte.{cluster}.raffa
 ```

-make sure you have this in your host file
+make sure you have this in your hosts file

 ```txt
 10.89.0.226 yugabyte.cluster1.raffa